danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    ![Image0008](Media/image0008.png)

    > When creating the inbound port rule, consider security implication and limit the possible sources for the connection.
 Ideally, the possible sources should be limited to valid clients that need to connect to Azure Database for PostgreSQL Single Server through the PgBouncer service in this VM.
-In this lab you can enable connections from any source but that is not recommended from security perspective.
+In this lab, you can enable connections from any source but that is not recommended from security perspective.

 1. Install PgBouncer and PostgreSQL client